 SPORTS AND RECREATION

 There are many outdoor sports and recreation opportunities in Vista.
 For those wanting to get wet, The Wave Waterpark mentioned in Things To Do will fit the bill.
 If you’d rather stay dry, Vista has plenty to keep you busy.
-You can go bowling at the Vista Entertainment Center, hiking or mountain biking on the miles of trails, participate in one of many available sports activities, enjoy one of Vista’s beautiful parks, or spend a day golfing.
+You can go hiking or mountain biking on the miles of trails, participate in one of many available sports activities, enjoy one of Vista’s beautiful parks, or spend a day golfing.

 There are 13 parks in Vista.
 The parks have a wide variety of amenities including tennis, basketball, handball and volleyball courts; picnic tables, barbecues and restrooms; lighted sports and soccer fields; tot lots, toddler, and children’s playgrounds; bocce ball and horseshoe pits.
 The 146 acre Buena Vista Park Pond and Open Space has a duck pond and miles of walking trails.
 Its southern section even allows off-leash play time for dogs.
 Brengle Terrace Park and Rec Center is also quite large and includes meeting rooms, a gymnasium, an auditorium, a disc golf course, the Alta Vista Botanical Gardens, and is home to the Moonlight Amphitheatre.

-While Vista’s skatepark is currently closed, the city is working on two new parks they hope to open soon.
+While Vista’s skatepark is currently closed, the city is working on two new parks opening in September 2017.
 Aura Skateboard Company includes a private, skateboard training facility with skateboarding lessons.

 The Vista Recreation Department provides many sporting opportunities for youth and adults.
 There are adult sports leagues, fitness classes and lap swimming.
 They offer sports program, summer camps, swim lessons, junior lifeguards, splash camps and counselor training for youth.
 Vista’s senior programs include fitness training, line dancing, yoga, bridge, a computer club and a garden club.
 They even have computer, knitting, nutrition and Spanish classes for seniors.